Mohamed-ElGemeie/Property-Lister/README.md

 **Quick summary:** a simple listings service exposing a small REST API to create and retrieve property/apartment listings and a Next.js frontend that consumes that API.

----

-**Contents**

-- What it is
-- Why it is useful
-- Getting started (Docker and local development)
-- Examples (API snippets)
-- Help & resources
-- Maintainers & contributing

----

 ## What the project does

 Property-Lister provides: